Alfresco/docs-activiti-enterprise/docs/modeling/triggers.md

 The [email connector](../modeling/connectors/ootb/email.md), [Slack connector](../modeling/connectors/ootb/slack.md) and [Twilio connector](../modeling/connectors/ootb/twilio.md) have events defined that can be used for triggers.

 ### Actions
 Actions are the trigger payload that is created and sent when an event is created.
+The payload for an action can include the output parameters configured for an event.
 The actions that can be configured are:

 * [Start a process](#start-a-process)
 * [Send a signal](#send-a-signal)